 This morning we get a series of refreshing squalls followed by a blue sunny sky and a wind that was stabilized around SSE and 18 knots.
 So first a lot of reefing, gybing, and unfurling.
 After that, we have been reaching or sailing wing on wing on our route to Saint Lucia.
 Today’s position report showed that a couple of boats has arrived in Saint Lucia, while we still have 850 nm to sail.
 We enjoy the time onboard and today we were visited by a group of dolphins.
 We also catch more flying fish on the deck, think we soon will look and smell like a fishing boat :slight_smile:

 The food is still super good and today’s lunch was a tortilla with a zucchini curry and pickled onions.
 For dinner, we had meatballs with mashed potatoes and lingonberry jam and peaches with whipped cream as dessert.
 No other boats in sight this day.

 Colorful star in South east

-This is the second night we see a colorful star in 130 degrees from our position.
-It looks as an airplane with white and red blinking lights, when looking on it with binoculars it also have blue light visible.
+This is the second night we see a colorful star 130 degrees from our position.
+It looks like an airplane with white and red blinking lights, when looking at it with binoculars it also has blue light visible.
 Probably just some atmospheric phenomenon, but, if not, what can it then be?